aspose-cells/Aspose.Cells-Doc-md/english/gocpp/developer-guide/shapes/managing-ole-objects/automatically-refresh-ole-object-via-microsoft-excel-using-aspose-cells/_index.md

 {{% /alert %}}

-The following sample code loads the [sample Excel file](5115231.xlsx) which has a non-real OLE image.
+The following sample code loads the sample Excel file (5115231.xlsx), which has a non‑real OLE image.
 The OLE object is actually a Microsoft Word document, but the sample Excel file shows the animal image instead of the Microsoft Word image.
-However, if you open the [output Excel file](5115225.xlsx), you will see Microsoft Excel displays the correct OLE image.
+However, if you open the output Excel file (5115225.xlsx), you will see Microsoft Excel displays the correct OLE image.

 {{< gist "aspose-cells-gists" "b414abd53259bbc47d2c3c0fe985395b" "Examples-Go-CPP-AutomaticallyRefreshOleObjectViaMicrosoftExcelUsingAsposeCells.go" >}}